nobuaki-mzmt/termite-mate-search-cost/README.md

 This paper is accepted at The American Naturalist.
 Preprint is available at [bioRxiv](http://img.shields.io/badge/DOI-10.1101/2024.02.01.578198.svg).
-The data and code are also available at [Dryad](https://doi.org/10.5061/dryad.sn02v6xbq).

 This study examines how movement patterns of mate searchers of a termite _Reticulitermes speratus_ changes according to time.
 Then investigated how this change in movement patterns affect random search efficiency and mate choice behavior.
 This includes tracking data, R codes to analyze it, and Cpp code for simulations.